Q: What is the meanest thing that venture capitalists can do to founders?

-Assuming the VCs as a group do not control the board or the shares of the company (in which case, they can, generally speaking, taking over control of the company, bring in their own CEO, etc.), then …
+Even today, a lot of founders worry about raising VC capital.
+They hear the stories about how things went sideways.
+And those stories often are true.
+But assuming the VCs as a group do not control the board or the majority of shares of the company (in which case, they can, generally speaking, taking over control of the company, bring in their own CEO, etc.), then really there’s only so much investors can really do.

-the meanest thing they can do is Not Support The Company.
+So as long as you don’t sell too much of your company, really the meanest thing VCs can do is Not Support The Company.

 This can be a big deal.
 Or not.
 Depending on the scenario.

-First, If you need to raise more venture capital, and aren’t doing incredibly well, a VC not being supportive can be a total gating item to getting further funding.
+First, If you need to raise more venture capital, and aren’t doing incredibly well, a VC not being supportive can be a gating item to getting further funding.
 If your prior investors aren’t 100% positive, or at least, 90% positive on the investment … usually … the Next Round guys simply won’t invest.
-You can game it.
+They will almost instantly smell the lack of commitment, and see it as a sign not to invest.
+You can game this.
 You can try to get investors that won’t do reference checks with earlier investors, for a number of reasons (FOMO, nonstandard investors, etc.).
 But you’re in a tough spot for future fundraising if your prior round investors are actively or even passively, negatively un-supportive.
+It’s at least a huge negative.

 You’re even in a tough spot for fundraising if they are quietly, passively-aggressively not supportive.
 This is more common.

-There’s also a super quiet way to do this.
-Which is not to do your pro-rata.
-A big fund saying they aren’t going to do pro rata, best case, will raise material concerns in any pre-unicorn round.
-No one will care about small funds not doing pro rata, however.
+There’s also a super quiet way to not support a portfolio company without even saying a non-supportive word.
+Which is not to do your pro-rata in a round.
+A big fund saying they aren’t going to do pro-rata, best case, will raise material concerns in any pre-unicorn round.
+No one will care about small funds not doing pro-rata, however.
+But if your lead investor isn’t willing to “step up”, the majority of subsequent investors will see this as a flag.
+Sometimes, a very large one.

 Second, it can be a real issue in M&A, when you sell the company.
 Usually, no matter what the legal documents say, each VC gets a veto.
 They may get a veto under Delaware or California law.
-And the acquirer will generally require close to 100% shareholder support to close a deal no matter what the financing documents or law say.
+Even if they don’t, the acquirer will generally require close to 100% shareholder support to close a deal no matter what the financing documents or law say.

 Third, if they don’t believe in you, and they have a strong brand — it can become almost an “anti-brand” for you.
 If you are funded by a Top VC, but … they don’t say positive things about you.
 VPs won’t want to join.
 Press won’t want to write about you.
 Lots of small, negative things.